 In 1999, we entered into a long-term supply contract with Oxinova C.A., our affiliate in Venezuela, which requires us to purchase all of our resin from Oxinova C.A.
 Pursuant to the contract, we also have the obligation to purchase an annual minimum amount of resin from Oxinova C.A.
-Although the contract holds that we are to buy all of our resin from Oxinova C.A., the agreement also allows us to accept other competitive offers to purchase resin from other resin suppliers in the market, pursuant to certain conditions established in the agreement.
+Although the contract holds that we have to buy all of our resin from Oxinova C.A., the agreement also allows us to accept other competitive offers to purchase resin from other resin suppliers in the market, pursuant to certain conditions established in the agreement.

-In June 2003, we entered into an administrative services agreement with Masisa.
-Pursuant to this agreement, Masisa provided us with administrative management services in corporate areas of our business, including human resources, information technology, and treasury.
-Under the same agreement we provided to Masisa legal services and administrative management services for corporate areas including supply chain management and social and environmental responsibility.
-The services provided to us by Masisa and by us to Masisa with respect to such areas of our operations include guidance regarding, among other things, the staffing and assigning of personnel to operations, the organization of sub-divisions of our main corporate areas, the pricing and contracting of external service contractors and suppliers, and the re-negotiation of existing contracts and business relationships.
+In June 2003, Forestal Terranova S.A. entered into an administrative services agreement with Masisa.
+Pursuant to this agreement, Masisa provided Forestal Terranova S.A. with administrative management services in corporate areas of its business, including human resources, information technology, and treasury.
+Under the same agreement, Forestal Terranova S.A. provided to Masisa legal services and administrative management services for corporate areas including supply chain management and social and environmental responsibility.
+The services provided to Forestal Terranova S.A. by Masisa and by Forestal Terranova S.A. to Masisa with respect to such areas of our operations included guidance regarding, among other things, the staffing and assigning of personnel to operations, the organization of sub-divisions of our main corporate areas, the pricing and contracting of external service contractors and suppliers, and the re-negotiation of existing contracts and business relationships.
 Upon completion of the merger by incorporation of Masisa into and with Terranova, this contract expired.

-In addition, in 2003, we entered into other service agreements with Masisa at the subsidiary level of several of our respective businesses.
+In addition, in 2003, Terranova S.A. entered into other service agreements with Masisa at the subsidiary level of several of Terranova S.A.'s respective businesses.
 In Brazil, Masisa Madeiras, which was formerly known as Terranova Brasil, entered into an administrative and forestry services agreement with Masisa do Brasil Limitada.
-Under this contract, Masisa Brasil provides administrative management for both companies in Brazil.
+Under this contract, as amended and restated on January 1, 2005, Masisa Brasil provides administrative management for both companies in Brazil.
 Masisa Madeiras pays Masisa Brasil a monthly fee of US\$38,477.70 for these services.
-Likewise, our Mexican subsidiary, Forestal Terranova Mexico and Masisa's Mexican subsidiary, Masisa Mexico entered into a similar administrative management and financial services agreement with Masisa Servicios, another of Masisa's Mexican subsidiaries.
-Pursuant to this agreement, Masisa Servicios manages administrative and financial corporate services for Terranova Mexico and Masisa Mexico.
-Masisa Servicios charges Terranova Mexico and Masisa Mexico the cost of the administrative services in addition to a five percent commission rate.
-Masisa Servicios charges Masisa Mexico a monthly fee of approximately US\$297,000 and charges Terranova Mexico a monthly fee of approximately US\$297,000 and charges Terranova Mexico a monthly fee of approximately US\$297,000 and charges Terranova Mexico and Mexico desses from Masisa Mexico office space from Terranova Mexico in Mexico City, and Terranova Mexico leases from Masisa Mexico office space in Durango.
+Likewise, Masisa's Mexican subsidiary, Masisa Mexico, entered into a similar administrative management and financial services agreement with Masisa Servicios, another of Masisa's Mexican subsidiaries.
+Pursuant to this agreement, Masisa Servicios manages administrative and financial corporate services for Masisa Mexico.
+Masisa Servicios charges Masisa Mexico the cost of the administrative services in addition to a five percent commission rate.
+Masisa Servicios charges Masisa Mexico a monthly fee of approximately US\$297,000.
+In addition, Terranova Mexico leases a small amount of office space from Masisa Mexico in Mexico City, and, through 2004, Masisa Mexico leased from Terranova Mexico office space in Mexico City.